 Vehicle parking can be managed through the amount of vehicle parking provided, where vehicle parking is provided, who it is made available to, for how long, and at what cost.
 The Joondalup City Centre Parking Policy provides specific guidance on public and private parking provision.
-Part 1 of the Structure Plan specifies the minimum car parking standards.
 Where parking is provided, consideration needs to be given to the fact that the occupants of a vehicle become pedestrians when they leave the vehicle and, thus, will require a safe and convenient pedestrian environment.
 This will have a bearing on the design of car-parking areas.